heyhaiden/heyhaiden/README.md

 ### Hi there 👋

 I'm currently working on my MSc at the Bartlett School's Center for Advanced Spatial Analysis.
-I'm looking to collaborate with researchers and academics working in climate tech and disaster and risk response.

-<br>Ask me about #psychoacoustics and how to integrate more audio analysis into your products.
+<br>I'm looking to collaborate with researchers and academics working in ```climate tech``` and ```real-time remote sensing``` for disaster response systems.

 #### 🌐 Socials: